yudanyuan98/BabyBus-Money-/README.md

 ## This should be the proper procedure of running the app, but it is still possible that the code failed to run.
 To cope with potential accidents, we packed our code to .exe file which should be easier to run.
+1. Open the PDF file to access the Google Drive to download our Zip file.
-1. Download the Zip file from our github.
+2. Download the Zip file from our github.
-2. Unfreeze the Zip file.
+3. Unfreeze the Zip file.
-3. Find the /dist folder.
+4. Find the /dist folder.
-4. server2.exe is located in the above folder.
+5. server2.exe is located in the above folder.

 ## Appendix
 We have two reasons to wrap into .exe file.
 First, it is easy for you to check our system.
 Second, we used cloud server but we can not make our password public.